Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: The Model in Practice

-In order to visualize the level curves of the corresponding potential function - the equipotential lines - we first note the correspondence in character $\chr(\tilde{\psi})= -\vi\ \chr(\psi)$ by Definition \ref{s03030001}.
-If one does not wish to deal with the arising sources in the conjugate to the above $\psi_0$ (as we did in Figure \ref{s04000004}), we may choose simply instead $\psi_0:=\psi_{c,p}$ and thus $\tilde{\psi}_0=\psi_{-\vi c,p}$ with the primary fixed point $p$ and the above $c$, as discussed in Section \ref{s0305}.
+Once at a high enough iteration level $L\in\N$, one may execute a streamline solver algorithm, resulting in a preferable image as in Fig. \ref{s04010002}.
+The transfer iteration is visualized in Fig. \ref{s04010003}.
+Note the apparent convergence to an attractor flow field, as shown in Section \ref{s03}.
+In order to visualize the level curves of the corresponding potential function - the equipotential lines - first note the correspondence in character $\chr(\tilde{\psi})= -\vi\ \chr(\psi)$ by Definition \ref{s03030001}.
+If one does not wish to deal with the arising sources in the conjugate to the above $\psi_0$ (as in Fig. \ref{s04010004}), we may choose simply instead $\psi_0:=\psi_{c,p}$ and thus $\tilde{\psi}_0=\psi_{-\vi c,p}$ with the primary fixed point $p$ and the above $c$, as seen in Section \ref{s0305}.
 Then in order to arrive at the potential field at level $L$, we execute the same velocity recursion on $\tilde{v}_0(z):=v[\tilde{\psi}_0]$ as above on $v_0(z)= v[\psi_0]$.
-The iterative formula remains the same because of Theorems \ref{s03010001} and \ref{s03020001} implying the following, with $\tilde{v}_L:=v[\tilde{\psi}_L],\ L\in\{0\}\cup\N$.
+The iterative formula remains the same because of Theorems \ref{s03010001} and \ref{s03020001}, implying the following with $\tilde{v}_L:=v[\tilde{\psi}_L],\ L\in\{0\}\cup\N$

 Depending on the sign of $\mIm\ c$, it may be more convenient from the viewpoint of a streamline solver, to take the negative of $\tilde{v}_0$ so that $\mRe\ \chr(\tilde{v}_0)<0$.